carbon-language/carbon-lang/llvm/utils/gn/README.rst

 By default, you get a release build with assertions enabled that targets the host arch.
 You can set various build options by editing `out/gn/args.gn`, for example putting `is_debug = true` in there gives you a debug build.
-Run `gn args --list out/gn` to see a list of all possible options.
+Run `llvm/utils/gn/build/gn.py args --list out/gn` to see a list of all possible options.
 After touching `out/gn/args.gn`, just run ninja, it will re-invoke gn before starting the build.

 GN has extensive built-in help; try e.g. `gn help gen` to see the help for the `gen` command.
 The full GN reference is also `available online